 However, in a developed economy, rural community development still requires a very nimble approach to earning a living.
 In these economies, typically technology both has increased the amount of global competition and reduced the amount of labor input necessary to produce the same amount of goods.

-So in a time of transition from relying almost solely on agriculture to depending on agriculture for less than half of a community's income, for example, there are some very tough sociological issues about families' ability to change.
+So in a time of transition from relying almost solely on agriculture to depending on agriculture for less than half of a community's income, for example, there are some very tough social issues about families' ability to change and to remain hopeful despite setbacks.

 Typically small businesses such as the grocery store or general store have moved away, and other elements of community identity sometimes are taken away as well.
-Losing the post office and the school can be tough.
+Losing the post office and the school can be tough on morale, and these losses reduce the casual opportunities for meeting each other face to face.

 Building an economic base requires the same type of entrepreneurial thinking (if you need a definition of entrepreneurship, we've provided a link) in rural areas as in cities.
 It's just harder to provide the entrepreneurship support that will make a new business more likely to succeed.